inversions & deceptions

 Warning about Marxism-inspired courses

 Students who wish to take any of the following courses are warned that they will be introduced to cultural-Marxist material.
-Marxist thought has a quasi-religious character, and is driven by a political goal: anti-capitalism revolution to be followed by authoritarian collectivism.
+Marxist thought has a quasi-religious character, and is driven by a political goal: anti-capitalism revolution, to be followed by authoritarian collectivism.

 The cultural-Marxist material taught in these courses was produced by individuals who were motivated by this political goal, and wished to provide the goal with intellectual support.